randriu/synthesis/experiments/README_evaluation.md

 python3 paynt/paynt.py --project workspace/examples/kydie/ onebyone
 ```

 For more observation, for instance, you can try to edit the values of the constants in the commands and observe how they affect the results and duration of the synthesis.
-But be careful again because the problem of a double state explosion can very easily manifest itself and make the synthesis process much more difficult.
+As usually, be aware that the problem of a double state explosion manifest itself very easily and make the synthesis process much more difficult.